You are here

 Watercolours – Rod Smart’s work comprises watercolour landscape focussing on Joadja Valley.
 Rod’s approach is traditional; he is interested in the effects of light and colour in the creation of small landscape poems.

 Mixed Media – Wendy Hill has concentrated this year on drawing and painting trees; specifically exploring the beauty of their intricate colours and shapes.
-She is also exhibiting some of her life drawings.

 EMBARK UPON AN ADVENTURE ALONG UNSEALED ROADS TO DISCOVER THE JOADJA GHOST TOWN!Directions: